On the initial value of PageRank: Introduction

 \section{Introduction}

-Complex network tools have been used in different fields from social, technological and biological networks ~\cite{Albert02, Newmanbook}, to analyze the structure and dynamics of the network.
-Different centrality measures have been used to find the important vertices in a network e.g., degree centrality, eigenvector centrality, Katz centrality, vertex betweenness centrality, edge betweenness centrality, closeness centrality\cite{Newmanbook}, etc. Among them, the simplest measure is the degree centrality.
-Degree of a vertex is the number of edges connected to it.
+Complex network tools have been used in different fields from social, technological and biological networks \cite{newman2003structure,Albert02,Barabasibook,Newmanbook}, to analyze the structure and dynamics of the network.
+Various centrality metrics have been utilized to identify pivotal vertices within networks, including degree centrality, eigenvector centrality, Katz centrality, vertex betweenness centrality, edge betweenness centrality, and closeness centrality \cite{Newmanbook}, among others.
+Among these measures, the most straightforward is degree centrality, often simply referred to as degree.
+The degree of a vertex corresponds to the count of edges connected to that vertex.

-PageRank is another important measure and is used in network tasks like, information retrieval, link prediction and community detection\cite{Gleich15,chung09}.
-In 1998, Brin and Page~\cite{BP98} developed the PageRank algorithm to rank websites in their search engine.
-PageRank score, $x_i$, of a vertex $i$ in an undirected and unweighted network, is defined as $x_i = \alpha\sum_jA_{ij}\frac{x_j}{k_j}+\beta_i$, where $0 < \alpha <1$ is the damping factor, also known as teleportation factor, $A$ is the adjacency matrix corresponding to the network, $k_j$ is the degree of the vertex $j$ and $\beta_i$ is the intrinsic, non-network contribution.
-Many researchers have studied the significance of $\alpha$ in PageRank \cite{Langville04, Langville06, Pretto02, Fortunato07, Ding09}.
-However, till now, no study has been taken place for the same for $\beta_i$.
+PageRank stands out as another crucial metric utilized in network applications such as information retrieval, link prediction, and community detection \cite{Gleich15,chung09}.
+In 1998, Brin and Page introduced the PageRank algorithm to rank web pages within their search engine \cite{BP98}.
+The PageRank score $x_i$, of a vertex $i$ within an undirected and unweighted network with $n$ vertices, is defined by the equation:

+Here, $0 < \alpha < 1$ represents the damping factor, also referred to as the teleportation factor (Mostly $\alpha = 0.85$~\cite{Langville11}). $A_{ij}$ denotes the $ij$th element of the adjacency matrix $\vec{A}$ corresponding to the network, while $k_j$ represents the degree of vertex $j$. $\beta_i$ stands for an initial value, often termed as the intrinsic, non-network contribution of vertex $i$.
+Extensive research has been conducted on the significance of $\alpha$ in the PageRank algorithm \cite{Langville04, Langville11, Pretto02, Fortunato07, Ding09}.
+But the significance of $\beta_i$ has not been explored \cite[p.~177]{Newmanbook}.
 In many cases the value of $\beta_i$ has been taken as $1$ \cite{Langville04,Pretto02,Fortunato07}.

+PageRank can be viewed as a random walk on a network \cite{fortunato2007}.
+Recently, there has been a surge of interest surrounding the concept of random walks on networks that incorporate stochastic resetting \cite{riascos2020random, christophorov2020, wald2021, huang2021random, ye2022random, chen2022random}.
+In stochastic resetting, the random walker is often reset from the initial vertex with a certain resetting probability whereas in PageRank each vertices are reset with uniform resetting probabilities \cite{riascos2020random, ye2022random}.
+Here, the initial value $\beta_i$ of PageRank represents the resetting probability of the vertex $i$.